Frequently Asked Questions

 Why do you have an adoption process?

 Our counselors take great care to explain what adopters can expect and match needs and energy levels of animals with the adopter’s lifestyle.
 The process is an educational opportunity, not an interview, and our goal is to make as many matches as possible.
-We average close to 4,000 adoptions per year!
+We average more than 3,000 adoptions per year!

 What's included in an adoption?